Clockwork-Project/Deliverables/MP1/temp.md

   2) User Adoption

-  At least 100 external users (classmates/peers) test the prototype.
+  At least 500 external users test the prototype.

   Positive feedback that scheduling feels useful and accurate.

+  Metrics:
+  How many people finish their tasks on time, and what percentage of their tasks get finished on time (after using our app).

   3) Usability